YottaDB/YDBDoc/ProgGuide/isv.rst

    IF $ECODE[",M61," WRITE "Undefined local variable"

 .. note::
    The leftmost character of the value of $ECODE is always a comma.
 This means that every error code that is stored in $ECODE is surrounded by commas.
-If $ECODE was to contains the error code without the commas (that is, "M61"), the variable would check for subset "M6" as well.
+If $ECODE was to contain an error code without commas around it(that is, "M61"), the variable would check for the subset "M6" as well.
 Thus, it is recommended that you include the commas in the value to check.
 For example; check whether $ECODE contains ",M61,".

 $ECODE can be SET but not NEW'd.
 When $ECODE is set to the empty string (" "), error handling becomes "inactive" and therefore QUIT does not trigger additional error handling.